Factbox - Recent riots in Britain

 * April 1981 - Brixton, south London

--- Tension between the police and the black community had been high for some time.
-The stabbing and subsequent death of a black man was blamed on police brutality and sparked a riot.
-Damages were estimated at up to 7.5 million pounds ($12 million) and 365 police and civilians were wounded.
+-- Brixton had long seen high tension between the police and the black community.
+The stabbing and subsequent death of a black man was blamed on police brutality and sparked the riot.
+Damages were estimated at up to 7.5 million pounds and 365 police and civilians were injured.

 -- Brixton saw more rioting in 1985, when a black woman was accidentally shot during a police raid, in 1995 when a young black man died in police custody, and most recently in 2001, after a man was shot by police who mistakenly believed he was carrying a gun.